sajanshakya129/libpbrpc/README.md

 - `Method`s.
 Each `Method` should have input(`params`) and output(`results`).

 # Examples
-Please take a look of my other repository [pbrpc](https://github.com/madwyn/pbrpc) as a demo which implements a simple RPC server.
+Please take a look at other forked repository https://github.com/sajanshakya129/pbrpc from origininal repo [pbrpc](https://github.com/madwyn/pbrpc) as a demo which implements a simple RPC server.
+Few build problems has been solved to make it run.

 # Limitations
 One major limitation of this library is it's synchronous.
 It is possible to adapt task queue for asynchronous message handling.